Ycastillo2003/Filter-a-SQL-query/README.md

 ![image](https://github.com/user-attachments/assets/4cba0b11-73bc-4007-8cc4-ac62b9e44186) ![image](https://github.com/user-attachments/assets/3f1bf2cc-5f3b-4342-8cd8-511e7197c713)

 - With this query with a WHERE clause and the logical operator OR, we filter for this data.

-We see the query returned someone IT department,t but we only want the information technology of employees in the Marketing we will use the NOT logical operator for this.
+Our team needs to make one more update.
+This update was already made to employee computers in the Information Technology department.
+The team needs information about employees who are not in that department.l